 Dordt College is committed to providing a workplace and an educational environment free of harassment and inappropriate treatment of any employee or student because of the employee’s or student’s race, sex, age, national origin, disability, or any other category protected under applicable federal, state, or local law.
 To be unlawful, workplace conduct must be so severe and pervasive that it unreasonably interferes with an employee’s ability to work or a student’s ability to succeed academically and have a positive educational experience.
 Dordt College does not, however, condone or tolerate any inappropriate conduct based on an employee’s or student’s race, sex, age, national origin, disability, or any other category protected under applicable federal, state, or local law.
 Moreover, Dordt College is committed to protecting employees and students from inappropriate conduct whether from other employees nonemployees or students.

 Given the nature of this type of conduct and the serious effects such conduct can have on the target of the conduct and the one accused of the conduct, Dordt College treats alleged violations of this policy seriously and, to the extent possible, confidentially.
 Dordt College expects all individuals to treat alleged violations in the same responsible manner.
-If you believe you or any other employee or student is being subjected to behavior that violates these policies, you are encouraged to, and have a responsibility to, immediately report these matters to the vice president for business affairs if the conduct involves an employee or the associate provost for co-curricular programs if the conduct involves a student.
+If you believe you or any other employee or student is being subjected to behavior that violates these policies, you are encouraged to, and have a responsibility to, immediately report these matters to the vice president for business affairs if the conduct involves an employee or the vice president for administration if the conduct involves a student.
 If for any reason you do not feel comfortable reporting your concerns to the vice president for business affairs, you may report your concerns to the director of human resources.

-Violations of this policy will not be tolerated and will result in appropriate disciplinary action, up to and including discharge or dismissal from the College.
+Violations of this policy will not be tolerated and will result in appropriate disciplinary action, up to and including discharge or dismissal from the college.